Skip to main content

 Downside of Mutual Funds

 Mutual funds tend to be more complex than ETFs.
 They are also more expensive.
 Mutual funds have management fees that are typically much higher than the fees associated with ETFs.
-The mutual fund fees, usually called the “Management Expense Ratio” (MER), are to pay the fund manager and their institution.
+The mutual fund fees, usually called the “Management Expense Ratio” (MER), are used to pay the fund manager and their institution.
 Basically, it’s the service fee you pay to have an expert manage your investments on your behalf.

 Mutual funds are also structured in multiple share classes.
 Each share class has its own fee that might require you to pay different types of sales loads to a broker.
 There can also be operational fees charged with mutual funds.
 All of the various fees are rolled together and expressed as the MER.
 It’s typically charged as a percentage of the return or profit on the mutual fund.
 That means the better your investments do, the more it costs you.
 The fees do not typically come out of the principal amount invested.